 To Make Shikanji

 - Take 2 tall glasses and add 1 tablespoon lime juice to each glass.
-Now add 2 tablespoon powdered sugar to each glass and stir using a spoon until sugar is dissolved.
+Now add 2 tablespoon sugar to each glass and stir using a spoon until sugar is dissolved.
 You can add more sugar if you like your drink sweeter.

 - Add ice cubes as per your liking.